Lotto Tax Calculator: Estimate Taxes on Lottery Winnings

 A lotto tax calculator helps you estimate federal withholding and potential taxes on lottery winnings.

 A lotto tax calculator helps you estimate how much of a jackpot you actually keep after taxes.
+Lottery winnings are treated as ordinary income by the IRS, which means a large prize can push you into the top federal tax bracket.
 If you want a lottery tax calculator to plan for a lump sum or annuity payout, this guide covers the key inputs.

 Key Takeaways